omichniewicz/Aire-Logic-TT-Lifestyle-Checker-App/README.md

 <br>
 - API Subscription Key is stored in env_variables.yaml file
 <br>
-- CSS allows readability on all types of devices
+- CSS allows readability on all types of devices (however app has yet to be tested on devices other than PC)
 <br>
 <br>